davidsovich/blsr/README.md

 -   Cleans the data returned by the BLS API and converts the data into a panel format.

--   Can be used to supplement the blscrapeR package by converting user inputs into BLS series ID strings and implementing error-checks.
+-   Supplements the blscrapeR package by converting inputs to BLS series ID strings.

+-   Impelements error-checks for BLS database idiosyncracies.

 Usage
 -----

-This package retrieves data from the economic databases provided by the BLS.
-A more detailed usage description can be found in the [vignette](www.davidsovich.com).
+A detailed usage description can be found in the [vignette](https://github.com/davidsovich/blsr/blob/master/vignettes/blsr.pdf).

 This package currently supports the following BLS databases: